gabyrech/LongReadsQC/index.md

 [Table of Contents](#TABLE)

 #### Toy dataset:  <a name="TOYDATA"></a>
-I have prepared a toy dataset from these six libraries by randomly subsampling 10,000 reads from each.
+I have prepared a toy dataset from these six libraries by randomly subsampling 10,000 reads from each of them.
 You can use this dataset to rund this tutorial.
-You can download here: [sampleData.tar](https://thejacksonlaboratory.box.com/s/9ny2zvx3pby1yp3b775c9jraik9jerzp)
+Download here: [sampleData.tar](https://thejacksonlaboratory.box.com/s/9ny2zvx3pby1yp3b775c9jraik9jerzp)

-If you want to download the full data set, you can use [SRAToolkit](https://github.com/ncbi/sra-tools), specifically commands **prefetch** and **fastq-dump** as follow:
+If you want, however, to download the full data set, you can for instance use [SRAToolkit](https://github.com/ncbi/sra-tools), specifically commands **prefetch** and **fastq-dump** as follow:

 ```markdown
 $ prefetch SRR11523179